Disabled Children Team

 Where the assessment identifies that specialist services are required, these may be provided by health or voluntary agencies as well as the local authority.
 The assessment will make recommendations as to the kind of services or equipment that are required to meet the child's needs.

-The support services that may be included in a support package for a disabled child and his/her family range from:
+The support services that may be included in a support package for a disabled child and their family range from:

 - The provision of information on activities, clubs, playgroups and play schemes;